megahertz/secrypt/README.md

 3. Run `secrypt encrypt` to encrypt all files from the list.

-Remember to add `secrypt.key` and `secrets.json` to `.gitignore`.
+Remember to add `secrypt.keys` and `secrets.json` to `.gitignore`.

 To decrypt secrets, just run `secrypt decrypt`.

-By default, a secret key is stored in the `secrypt.key` file, but it can also be passed using `SECRYPT_KEY` environment variable.
+By default, a secret key is stored in the `secrypt.keys` file, but it can also be passed using `SECRYPT_KEY` environment variable.

 ## CLI usage